Nobody wants to go to a well-child checkup and come home with a diagnosis that could mean a hospital stay.

 If you missed the last Monday Mission, click here.

-Disclosure: There are affiliate links in this post to Amazon, Momessentials, and Mountain Rose Herbs from which I will earn some commission if you make a purchase.
+Disclosure: There are affiliate links in this post to Amazon, Mountain Rose Herbs, Practical Guide to Children’s Health and Common Sense Health from which I will earn some commission if you make a purchase.
 The Miessence link is to my “store” because I can earn toward my own products by sharing them – but clearly I’m using them too, so no funny business there.
 Trilight Health is a March sponsor receiving their complementary mention in a post.
 See my full disclosure statement here.

 Disclaimer: I’m not a doctor, nurse or trained medical professional of any kind, and I don’t even pretend to be one on the Internet.
 I don’t know much.
 Take this with a grain of salt, just as you would a conversation with a friend, and do your own research and consult with a doctor before treating something as serious as pneumonia at home.
 I’m just sharing a story, not giving medical advice.